oar-team/kameleon/docs/source/getting_started.rst

 Then build again your recipe and run it like before to see that your timestamp has been truly added.
-To get more information about steps definition and usage like default variable and microstep selection see :ref:`step`.
+To get more information about step definition and the use of default variable and microstep selection, see :ref:`step`.

 Advanced Features
 ~~~~~~~~~~~~~~~~~

 Kameleon gives you a lot of extension and customization possibilities.
 You can
-define you own :doc:`aliases` and even your own :doc:`checkpoint` mechanism.
-You
+define your own :doc:`aliases` and even your own :doc:`checkpoint` mechanism.
-are invited to go through the rest of the documentation to fully understand
+You are invited to go through the rest of the documentation to fully understand
-Kameleon and it's great possibilities.
+Kameleon and its great possibilities.